 Your crooked toes may not only look strange, they may be painful, too.
 So whether you have hammertoe, claw toe, mallet toe or curly toe–they are all conditions that can cause pain and problems in your toes and feet.
 Hammertoe is one of the most common toe conditions of the group.
-So, if you find yourself saying “my toes are crooked” – hammertoes may be the problem.
+So, what is a hammertoe?
+Read on to learn about the cause, symptoms and treatment of hammertoes.

 What is a Hammertoe?

 Hammertoe occurs when your toe bends down in the middle and curls up at the end, making your toe look like a hammer.
 Hammertoe can affect any toe on your foot, but most often it affects the second or third toe.